 Ice storm: There is limited evidence in the literature of unique changes in ice storms observed or projected over North America.
 Groisman et al. (2016) examined 40 years of observations and found weak decreases in freezing rain events over the Southeastern US in the most recent decade.
 Ning and Bradley (2015) project that the average snow-rain transition line, which is associated with mixed precipitation, moves 2˚ latitude northward over Eastern North America by the end of the 21st century under RCP4.5 (4˚under RCP8.5) (see also Klima and Morgan, 2015)..

 Hail: There is limited evidence and low agreement for observed changes in the frequency or intensity of North American hail storms.
-Allen et al., (2015) and Allen (2018) found that temporal inconsistencies in the US and Canadian hail records made long-term climate analysis difficult, although Tang et al. (2019) identified increasing environments conducive for hail ≥ 5 cm over the Central and Eastern United States.
+J.T.
+Allen et al. (2015) and Allen (2018) found that temporal inconsistencies in the US and Canadian hail records made long-term climate analysis difficult, although B.H.
+Tang et al. (2019) identified increasing environments conducive for hail ≥ 5 cm over the Central and Eastern United States.
 There is limited evidence and medium agreement in projections of increased hail damage potential over North America.
 Some regional and convective-permitting model projections indicate a longer hail season with fewer events and larger hail sizes that result in higher hail damage potential (Brimelow et al., 2017; Trapp et al., 2019).